Skip to main content

 Assessment Rationale And Relationship

 Essays test students’ abilities to conduct independent research, relate primary source documents to broader problems, the ability to formulate an interpretation of evidence in response to a question, and academic writing skills.
-The researching and writing of an essay is a tool of learning and understanding rather than merely a means of assessing progress.
+The researching and writing of an essay is a tool of learning and understanding rather than merely a means of assessing progress: the process of organising ideas and understanding through writing is integral to developing mastery of the content.

 Reading Lists